makefeics/nimo-markdown-cv/index.md

-1. System planning: Responsible for e-commerce system construction,including Enterprise Resource Planning system,Order Management system and Customer Relationship Management system.
+1. System planning:Built E-commerce system,including Enterprise Resource Planning system,Order Management system and Customer Relationship Management system.
-2. Resource integration: Integrate data from Tmall,JD, WeChat Store,Xiaohongshu, and connect with self-developed OMS and WMS to ensure smooth transactions across the entire link.
+2. Resource integration:Integrated data from Tmall,JD, WeChat Store,Xiaohongshu, and connected with self-developed OMS and WMS to ensure smooth transactions across the entire link.
-3. Marketing function: Customize WeChat Mini Store marketing and offline marketing activities, coordinate research and development resources, and ensure on-time delivery.
+3. Marketing function:Customized WeChat Mini Store marketing and offline marketing activities, coordinated research and development resources, and ensured on-time delivery.
-4. Data analysis: Building an AIPL model and collaborating with the operation department, the user retention rate increased by 35%, and the payment conversion rate increased by 10%.
+4. Data analysis: Built an AIPL model and collaborated with the operation department, the user retention rate increased by 35%, and the payment conversion rate increased by 10%.

 <br/>